 The Hospital’s Dietetics Department adjusts patients’ diets to accommodate for allergies, patient preferences, and to prevent malnutrition.
 The department also carries out satisfaction surveys and monitors patients’ intake in different wards.
 Close attention is paid to menu presentation (especially for oncological, nephrological, and paediatric patients), and dishes’ design (especially for geriatric patients).
 They have also developed a management system for each ward to monitor stock levels, allowing for better management of expiry dates – often a main cause of food waste

-The Nottingham University Hospitals NHS Trust (NUH), the fourth largest hospital in the United Kingdom, has a sustainable food programme accredited by the Food for Life programme of the Soil Association with the hospital acquiring the Gold Standard in 2014.
+The fourth largest hospital in the United Kingdom, NUH has a sustainable food programme accredited by the Food for Life programme of the Soil Association with the hospital acquiring the Gold Standard in 2014.
 The hospital purchases fresh and locally sourced food, which is cooked in an on-site kitchen.
 The local producers also have to be accredited by the Food for Life Programme: the producers are kept in regular contact with the programme through yearly monitoring visits, with perfect traceability ensured.
 The main focus of the hospital’s sustainable food programme is to provide fresh and locally produced food.
 For example, 95% of meat served comes from a local processor sourcing from farmers in the East Midlands.
 This switch to local suppliers has saved food miles and has also contributed to the socio-economic growth of the region.
 The hospital does offer organic meals, but the organic supply chain is too small to provide all the hospital’s meals on a regular basis.